AqwamCreates/DataPredict/docs/API/Others/DistributedModelParameters.md

 ### addModel()

 ```
-DistributedModelParameters:addModel(Model: ModelObject)
+DistributedModelParameters:addModelParameters(ModelParameters: Matrix/TableOfMatrices)
 ```

 #### Parameters:

-* Model: The child model to be added to main model.
+* ModelParameters: The model parameters to be received by the DistributedModelParameters.

 ### setModelParametersMerger()